df15h-moddable/df15h-creation-engine/README.md

 - Fallout 76
 - Starfield

+Q: Is all my material related to these games here?

+A: No. Only stuff I would find publicly useful myself, in a logically organized format.
+Material not matching those criteria is in `df15h-ce-private`.

 Q: Are there any modlists or load orders here?

 A: No. My configurations are committed to `df15h-ce-private`.
 But the "Community" sections here list mod authors I find most interesting and reliable (which often corresponds with popular).